Previous sexual assault convict whose killing of a nurse led to safety changes sentenced to 50 years

 In a national survey of nearly 1,000 nurses released last year by the National Nurses United, the largest union of registered nurses in the U.S., more than 80% responded that they had experienced at least one type of workplace violence in 2023.
 Nearly half of them reported an increase in workplace violence over the previous year.

-Grayson's husband, Ronald Grayson, filed a wrongful death lawsuit against her employer, Elara Caring, its affiliated companies and others.
+Grayson's husband, Ronald Grayson, filed a wrongful-death lawsuit against her employer, Elara Caring, its affiliated companies and others.
 The lawsuit alleges Elara Caring repeatedly ignored workers’ safety concerns about treating dangerous patients, which the company denies.
-The suit is pending.
+The lawsuit is pending.

 In May of last year, the Occupational Safety and Health Administration issued a proposed $161,000 fine against Elara Caring, saying the company “exposed home healthcare employees to workplace violence from patients who exhibited aggressive behavior and were known to pose a risk to others."

 Dallas, Texas-based Elara Caring, which provides home care for more than 60,000 patients in 18 states, said it disputed OSHA’s findings and planned to contest them.
 What happened with the fine was not immediately clear Friday.
-An OSHA spokesperson said she was looking into it.
-A spokesperson for Elara Caring did not immediately return an email.
+Spokespeople for OSHA and Elara Caring said they were looking into it on Friday.

 Grayson’s family is also seeking permission to sue the state Judicial Branch, which oversees probation, and the Department of Correction for $25 million in connection with their oversight of Reese.
 State officials have declined to comment.